 Here is what we do know about coronavirus and its impact on food safety and the U.S. food supply:

 COVID-19 is a respiratory illness, not a food-borne illness.
-Currently, there is no evidence of food or food packaging being associated with transmission of COVID-19, the FDA says.
-Like other viruses, it is possible that the virus that causes COVID-19 can survive on surfaces or objects.
+Currently, there is no evidence of food or food packaging being associated with transmission of COVID-19, according to the U.S. Centers for Disease Control.

-As always, experts recommend practicing good food safety habits at home, including washing hands before preparing or eating foods, washing fresh produce under clean running water, and cooking meat, poultry and eggs to safe temperatures.
+Experts recommend practicing good food safety habits at home, including washing hands before and after handling food, keeping perishable foods refrigerated, and cooking meat, poultry and eggs to food-safe temperatures.

 The U.S. Department of Agriculture and local school districts are trying to come up with creative solutions, such as drive-up bagged lunches, to provide school meals to students.